-In the context of the AI4Gov project, UBI partner will provide the needed computing and storage capabilities to set-up the cloud-based infrastructure to serve the project needs in order for all the needed technologies and tools to be deployed and managed by the project's partners.
+In the context of the AI4Gov project, UBI partner will provide the needed computing and storage capabilities to set-up the cloud-based infrastructure to serve all the needed technologies and tools to be deployed and managed by the project's partners.
 Overall, this cloud infrastructure aims to help AI researchers, data analysts, policy makers and different stakeholders, to analyse a wide plethora of datasets from different data sources and facilitate the development of trusted, unbiased, and citizen-centric policies.